B4RC0DE-TM/http-flooder/README.md

 # http-flooder
-An URL HTTP-Flooder using Proxies
+An URL HTTP-Flooder using a Proxies System